AlanFreed/PhysicalScalars.jl/README.md

 end
 ```

+where all entries in the array have the same physical units.

 Constructors for these types are also re-exported here, they being

 ```
 function newPhysicalScalar(units::PhysicalUnits)::PhysicalScalar
 ```

-which supplies a new scalar whose value is `0` and whose physical units are those supplied by `units`, and
+which supplies a new scalar whose value is `0` and whose physical units are those supplied by the argument `units`, and

 ```
 function newArrayOfPhysicalScalars(len::Integer, s₁::PhysicalScalar)::ArrayOfPhysicalScalars
 ```

 where `s₁` is the first entry in a new array of scalars whose length is `len`.

-To retrieve and assign scalar values to the entries of this array, the following methods are re-exported
+To retrieve and assign `Real` values to a `PhysicalScalar`, the following methods are re-exported

 ```
 function get(y::PhysicalScalar)::Real
 function set!(y::PhysicalScalar, x::Real)
 ```

 while `Base.:(getindex)` and `Base.:(setindex!)` have been overloaded so that the bracket notation `[]` can be used to retrieve and assign scalar fields belonging to an instance of `ArrayOfPhysicalScalars`.

-Also, conversion to a string is provided for by the re-exported method
+Also, conversion of a scalar field to string is provided for by the re-exported method

 ```
 function toString(y::PhysicalScalar; format::Char='E', precision::Int=5, aligned::Bool=false)::String